sachinsu/sachinsu.github.io/content/posts/dbre.md

     * _Server_ (Logs) - should be sent to processors (e.g. Logstash, Loki)
         * kernel, cron, authentication, mail, and general messages logs as well as process- or application-specific log to ingest, such as MySQL, or nginx

+Overall, this book is highly recommended for understanding the Observability landscape.
+Though focussed on databases, it covers lot of ground on other aspects involved in infrastructure.

+Happy Coding !!

+---

+{{< comments >}}